Patient Portal206-264-1111 Schedule Appointment

 • Candida or SIFO

-And if you need more personalized digestive care, give us a call at the IBS Treatment Center.
-We have been working with people around the world via telemedicine since 2005.
+If you need personalized digestive care, contact us at the IBS Treatment Center.
+We’ve been helping patients around the world via telemedicine since 2005—and we’d be happy to help you too.

 Related Content: